 Food safety is a concern for many people when handling and preparing meals.
 A common concern when dealing with seafood like salmon is the issue of storage.
 One question that comes to mind is how long cooked salmon can stay out before it becomes unsafe.

 Salmon can only stay out for about 2 hours.
 It must be stored in the refrigerator within two hours of cooking to ensure proper food safety.
 This rule of thumb applies to both raw and cooked salmon, even if the salmon is frozen.
 Bacteria can grow at room temperature in under two hours and spread quickly.

 This article will discuss in greater detail how long salmon can be out of the fridge and whether you can eat cooked salmon cold.
 You will also find out if you can leave cooked salmon out overnight.

 Can You Eat Cold, Cooked Salmon?

 Once your salmon has been prepared and refrigerated within two hours, it is safe for consumption.
-However, you may not have the time or desire to heat it before consumption.
+However, you may not have the extra time or desire to heat it before consumption.
 Is it safe to eat cold, cooked salmon?

-You can eat cold, cooked salmon safely as long as proper food storage techniques have been followed.
+You can eat cold, cooked salmon safely as long as proper food techniques have been followed.
 If the internal temperature is below 40 degrees Fahrenheit (4.44 °C) and the salmon has not been exposed to cross-contamination, it is perfectly safe to eat.

-Storage is most important when considering eating pre-cooked food without reheating it.
+Storage is most important when considering eating pre-cooked food without time for reheating it.
 While the initial cooking will kill bacteria, slicing it and putting it into packaging can increase the likelihood of bacteria growing on the salmon (source: Oregon State University).

 While you can eat pre-cooked salmon cold, you must consider several factors when safely storing your food.